openfin/dotnet-notifications-demo-app/README.md

-# OpenFin Notifications Service .NET Client
+# OpenFin Notifications Service .NET Client Demo

 The .NET Notifications Service client provides an interface for the Notifications Service allowing notifications to be manipulated from .NET Applications.